 The trees are shredded, then used as mulch on plants in parks, or on woodland paths (for a lovely instant pine-forest smell).
 Or else rotted down and recycled as compost.

-Have a look at the Vegetarian Society, Jamie Oliver or the excellent Vegan Food & Living for hundreds of fantastic recipes.
+Have a look at some of the recipes our staff and supporters have sent in, or head over to the excellent Vegan Food & Living for hundreds of fantastic recipes.
 And there are some extra tasty festive treats on the Vegan Society website – including vegan brandy butter, and even vegan eggnog.

 If you can't get past the meat craving, try choosing organic and free-range, and support small-scale farming wherever possible.